It used to be that people in audiology were pretty upbeat.

 Fear of changes like these can be a HUGE distraction.
-Complaining to manufacturers about consolidation, online hearing aid sales or sales to third-party companies isn’t going to stop the trend.
+Complaining to manufacturers about consolidation, online hearing aid sales, or sales to third-party companies isn’t going to stop the trend.

 Here are five things you can do to adapt to the changing audiology market:

 - Use both online and offline marketing channels.
-Even in today’s Internet-connected society, offline marketing through direct mail, newspaper and TV ads still works—if it’s done effectively.
-You should also reach out to current and potential patients through your practice’s website, social media networks, email marketing campaigns, organic search engine optimization (SEO) efforts and pay-per-click (PPC) advertising.
+Even in today’s internet-connected society, offline marketing through direct mail, newspaper, and TV ads still works—if it’s done effectively.
+You should also reach out to current and potential patients through your practice’s website, social media networks, email marketing campaigns, organic search engine optimization (SEO) efforts, and pay-per-click (PPC) advertising.

 - Consider an unbundled model.
 Charging separately for different services and devices, rather than offering them in bundled packages, can improve your practice’s profit margins.

 - Adopt a Growth Mindset.
-Adopting this mindset can help your practice not just survive, but thrive, in today’s market.
+Adopting this mindset can help your practice not just survive but thrive, in today’s market.

 There will always be factors and events in the market that are outside your control.
 You can control how you react and how you leverage the changes to build your practice.

-Instead of worrying about The Death of Audiology, tell yourself, “If I do more than my local and national competitors, I will dominate
+Instead of worrying about The Death of Audiology, tell yourself, “If I do more than my local and national competitors, I will dominate in my market.”